ad-aures/castopod/docs/src/index.md

 ## Contributing

 Love Castopod and would like to help?
-Take a look at the following documentation to get you started.
+Take a look at the following documentation to get you&nbsp;started.

 ### Code of conduct

 Castopod has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read the
 [CODE_OF_CONDUCT manual](https://code.castopod.org/ad-aures/castopod/-/blob/beta/CODE_OF_CONDUCT.md)
-so that you can understand what actions will and will not be tolerated.
+so that you can understand what actions will and will not be&nbsp;tolerated.

 ### Contributing guide